45 Spanish Conjunctions for Naturally Flowing Sentences

 Te lo doy para que seas feliz.
 (I'm giving it to you so that you are happy.)

 |a fin de que (so that, so, in order to/for)||This one's more formal than para que.|| A fin de que los españoles dejen de fumar, vamos a crear una nueva ley.

 (In order for Spanish people to stop smoking, we're going to create a new law.)

 Quiero decirte la verdad a fin de que puedas perdonarme algún día.
 (I want to tell you the truth so that you can forgive me one day.)

-Hemos creado un nuevo sistema con el objeto de que nuestros trabajadores puedan tener más tiempo libre.
-(We’ve created a new system so that our workers can have more free time.)
+Hemos creado un nuevo sistema con el fin de que nuestros trabajadores puedan tener más tiempo libre.
+(We've created a new system so that our workers can have more free time.)

-This group of conjunctions introduce a clause that explains the reason why something’s happened, can happen, will happen, etc. It’s a very crowded group, but its main members are:
+This group of conjunctions introduces a clause that explains the reason why something has happened, can happen, will happen, etc. It’s a very crowded group, but here are its main members:

 ¿Por qué?
 Porque yo lo digo.
 (Why?
 Because I say so.)